Aaditatgithub/Remote-Desktop/README.md

 ## Acknowledgements

-Special thanks to [dydtjr1128](https://github.com/dydtjr1128) his repository, greatly helped in the development of this project.
+Special thanks to [dydtjr1128](https://github.com/dydtjr1128).
+His repository greatly helped in the development of this project.